 - is in what the law calls “a relationship of some permanence” with a parent of the child, and

 - is going to treat the child as their own.

-Each parent can take a full parental leave, either at the same time as the other parent or at different times.
+Each parent can take a full parental leave, either at the same time as another parent or at a different time.

 When can I start my parental leave?

-Other parents can start their parental leave any time within 78 weeks (about 18 months) after the date the child is born or the date the child first comes into their custody and care.
+Other parents can start their parental leave any time within 78 weeks, which is about 18 months, after the date their child: